We use cookies on this site to enhance your experience.

 Students must submit updated documentation before their interim accommodations expire.

-Double-degree students who wish to use their accommodations for exams must register and book exam accommodations in accordance with published deadlines.
+Students enrolled in the double-degree program with the University of Waterloo who wish to use their accommodations for exams must register and book exam accommodations in accordance with published deadlines.

 Laurier students with disabilities enrolled in a double degree program, and whose home institution is the University of Waterloo, must: